Skip to content header Skip to main content Skip to content footer

 • Continued to promote flexible and hybrid working which give more flexible options to enable colleagues at all levels within WWT to work in a way that suits their personal needs.

-• Launch recruitment of new casual workers through our new recruitment system from July 2024 to ensure consistency in approach for all people recruitment at WWT.
+• Launch recruitment of new casual workers through our recruitment system to ensure consistency of approach for all people recruitment at WWT.

 Committed to promoting equity

 The reasons for more women wishing to work in part-time roles are influenced by cultural, economic, and societal factors.
-WWT cannot impact all of these factors but is committed to reducing its gender pay gap and this has been demonstrated in our 2023 figures.
+WWT cannot impact all these factors but is committed to reducing its gender pay gap and this continues to be demonstrated in our 2024 figures.
 We are working hard to ensure that procedures and practices do not create barriers to gender equality and that we remove any obstacles to women reaching the senior levels of our organisation.
 We are serious about enabling a work life balance for all and are working to make our flexible working practices the best they can be.
-We have continued to promote flexible working and hybrid working and starting more detailed work on diversity, inclusion and belonging.
+We have continued to promote flexible working and hybrid working and started more detailed work on diversity, inclusion and belonging.
 We will also continue to recognise and challenge any factors that we believe contribute to the gender pay gap.

 Kirsty Iles